maubanel/UE5-Lighting/point-lights/README.md

 ##### `Step 2.`\|`ITL`|:small_blue_diamond: :small_blue_diamond:

-Now open up **M_FirePit_Inst_Glow** material instance and increase the **Glow** scalr to a very large number.
-The preview window does not reflect what we are seeing in game as we are in **EV100**.
+Now open up **M_FirePit_Inst_Glow** material instance and increase the **Glow** scalar to a very large number.
+Notice that the color gets lighter as it gets brigher.

 Now you should see an ember in every lantern except for one on the gazebo.
+The material is not a light so even though the emissive channel does affect the GI it is not acting like a light.
+So we also want to add a point light that reflects what the fire is doing in this scene.

 https://github.com/maubanel/UE5-Lighting/assets/5504953/877811c9-4264-473e-b340-c6f206b8aa14